Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-A primer to the Administrator/Limited rights mess
+A primer to the Administrator/Limited rights mess:

 2. If you installed the application in the "\Program Files (x86)" or "\Program Files" folders, which is the default (but can be changed by the user

-during the installation process), your database files can be either in the program folder (Administrator user) or in a deeper path (Limited user) as may be
+during the installation process), your database files can be either in the program folder (Administrator user) or in a deeper path (Limited user), as may be

 \Users\[UserName]\AppData\Local\VirtualStore\Program Files (x86)\Minerals, where [UserName] is the name of the Windows user.

-3. Since the user is free to choose between executing the application as Administrator or as Limited, and switch it at any time, there is the possibility of unexpectedly
+3. Since the user is free to choose between executing the application as Administrator or as Limited and switch it at any time, there is the possibility of unexpectedly

 finding yourself with a database that is not the real one.
 But don't panic yet!

-4. To make things worse, the process of installing must be necessarily conducted with Administrator rights for it to be able to write in the \Program Files folder.
+4. To make things worse, the process of installing must be conducted with Administrator rights for it to be able to write in the \Program Files folder.

 No alternative.
 Windows rules.

-6. To prevent this problem from arising, you should have the previous concepts very clear and then decide: (a) Either to execute always the application as Administrator or as
+6. To prevent this problem from arising, you should have the previous concepts very clear and then decide: (a) Either to execute the application as Administrator or as

 Limited user, or (b) Either to install it in the folder "\Program Files (x86)" or in another.
 It's up to you.

 7. In any case, it's crucial that you obtain a backup copy of your valuable data whenever you make changes.
-The application can perform it for you every time you close it,
+The application can perform it for you every time you close it

-and will keep separated copies of every day at least for one year.
-Just give the order from the menu Utilities|Preferences.
+and will keep separate copies of every day at least for one year.
+Just give the order from the menu Utilities > Preferences.
 But select (if

-9. By opening the Help|About... menu item in the application you will know the kind of Windows user you are, and where the real data folder is.
+9. By opening the menu item Help > About in the application, you will know what kind of Windows user you are and where the real data folder is.

-If you couldn't see them, you likely have an old version of MMCC, so just update it, for free.
+If you couldn't see them, you likely have an old version of MMCC, so just update it for free.

 Please see more details in question #54 and question #76.
+And for more accurate help about this topic, you may want to contact the Microsoft support site.

 |